 - Scroll to the bottom to the “Garage Access Credentials” section.

-- Click “Edit Credentials”
+- Click "Add Credentials" or “Edit Credentials”

 Enter your entire toll tag number, including any letters and punctuation.
 Click the How to find my tag number link for help and to see all the tag types that can be used as credentials.

 You may register up to three credentials.
 This matches with the maximum number of vehicles you can register.

 Garage Access via Toll Tag

 There is no need to roll down the window when you use your toll tag.
 Enter the lane slowly and stop when the control column screen goes from blank to having “Access only” displayed.
 Wait for a moment while the equipment reads your toll tag.
 The screen will change to “Proceed” and the gate will go up.

 Your vehicle’s windshield angle and height will play apart in determining the “sweet spot” where you tag will be read in the each lane and may vary by garage.
 If the screen does not change when stopped at the control column, very slowly inch your way forward towards the gate.
 Do not move so far forward that you hit the gate.

 The most common entry error for those using toll tags is approaching the entrance or exit gate too quickly.
 If you approach the gate slowly and come to complete stop at the control column as described above, then your toll tag should work without issue.
 If you approach the gates and attempt to “roll through” the entrance/exit without stopping, there is a high probability your tag will not be read and the gate will not open.

 A gate tag system and the system that reads your tag on the highway are very different.
 Highway systems have multiple readers positioned in various locations across the read point; gate entry readers are just a single reader.
 For them to work correctly you must stop momentarily at the control column.